NCI-Agency/anet/docs/INSTALL.md

 ## Environment

 - **Hardware**: ANET does not have specific required hardware.
 Hardware recommendations are:
-	- 1x RHEL (7.6 or newer) Application Server (50 GB HDD, 16 GB RAM, 4x CPU Cores)
+    - 1x RHEL (8 or newer) Application Server (50 GB HDD, 16 GB RAM, 4x CPU Cores)
-	- 1x Microsoft SQL Server (2016 or greater) or Postgres (9.5 or greater, preferably 12 or greater) Database Server.
+    - 1x Postgres (12 or greater) Database Server
 - **Software**: Software requirements:
     - Administration Privileges
-	- Optional: A valid SSL certificate for the domain name of the application server.
+    - Optional: A valid SSL certificate for the domain name of the application server
-	- Microsoft SQL Server 2016 or greater.
-The MS SQL database should be configured to:
-		- allow connections on a static TCP/IP port `1433`
-		- fulltext module should be installed.
-This can be done by:
-			1. Open the Programs and Features control panel.
-			2. Select `Microsoft SQL Server 2016` and click `Change`.
-			3. When prompted to `Add/Repair/Remove`, select `Add` and provide installation media.
-			4. Advance through the wizard until the Feature Selection screen.
-Then select `Full-Text and Semantic Extractions for Search`.
-	- Users are required to have a modern web browser (Mozilla Firefox, Google Chrome, Microsoft Edge or other with good HTML5 support).
-IE11 is currently supported although performance may degrade and support will be discontinued beyond Q3 2019
+    - Users are required to have a modern web browser (Mozilla Firefox, Google Chrome, Microsoft Edge or other with good HTML5 support);
-	- A service manager, such as [NSSM](https://nssm.cc/) , can be used to install ANET as a service on Windows
+      IE11 is no longer supported
 - **Network Accessibility**
     - Users will access the Application Server over HTTPS (`443`)
-	- The Application Server will access the SQL Server over port `1433` (or whatever port you have SQL configured to)
+    - The Application Server will access the PostgreSQL server over port `5432` (or whatever port you have it configured to)
     - The Application Server will need to access an Active Directory server for authentication
-	- The Application Server will need to access an SMTP server for email sending.
+    - The Application Server will need to access an SMTP server for email sending
-- **Service Accounts**
-	- It is recommended to have a single service account with the following privileges:
-		- Administrator of the Application Server VMs.
-All scheduled tasks are to be performed under this account.
-		- DB owner of the ANET database.
-It is recommended to use Windows Authentication for this access.

 ## Installation Prerequisites